ABOUT US

 Initial tests

 Our Radon surveyor will carry out tests around your property.
-He will assess the interior and exterior walls, and ground floors to understand their design.
+They will assess the interior and exterior walls, and ground floors to understand their design.

 Diagnostic profiling